Syraxius/FFXIVSyraxiusBot/README.md

 Modify `main_visualize.py` and point it to your recording file.

-Specify the start and end coordinates for the shortest path routing (you can try using the first and end coordinates in your recording JSON file).
+Specify the start and end coordinates for the shortest path routing.
+(You can try using the first and end coordinates in your recording JSON file.)

 Run `main_visualize.py` to generate a visualization of your waypoints and the optimal route based on your start and end coordinates.

 ### Test waypoints in-game

 Modify `main_walk.py` and point it to your recording file.
+(You may use the sample, which is in Ul'Dah.
+Start from the Ul'Dah Aetherite Plaza.)

-Specify the start and end coordinates for the shortest path routing (you can try using the first and end coordinates in your recording JSON file).
+Specify the start and end coordinates for the shortest path routing.
+(You can try using the first and end coordinates in your recording JSON file.)

 Run `main_walk.py` to walk your character between the waypoints nearest to the coordinates you specified.